remodlai/mcp2py/README.md

 **3. That’s it!**

-The server runs as a subprocess, tools are {python} methods, everything just works. d
+The server runs as a subprocess, tools are Python methods, everything just works.

 ## What is MCP?